paynl/woocommerce-plugin/readme.txt

 8. One platform for all payments.

 == Changelog ==
+= 3.19.1 =
+Updated language options to start payment with
 = 3.19.0 =
 Added retourpin functionality
 Added filter on shipping method option